 By default, if time zone files need to be updated, then AutoUpgrade typically performs this task for you.
 However, if you explicitly disable the time zone file upgrade in your AutoUpgrade configuration file, then you should perform this task either as part of your upgrade plan, or at a later point in time.

-- Upgrading Time Zone Data Using the DBMS_DST Package - My Oracle Support Doc ID 1585343.1
+- Datetime Data Types and Time Zone Support - My Oracle Support Doc ID 1585343.1